Message about use of cookies

 Appealing your rateable value

-You have the right to appeal to the Valuation Office Agency about your rateable value if you think it's too high, even if there haven't been any changes to the property or your business.
+You have the right to appeal to the Valuation Office Agency about your rateable value if you think it's incorrect, even if there haven't been any changes to the property or your business.

 You can find and review your rateable value on the VOA’s website.
 If you have reason to believe that your rateable value is not correct, follow the instructions provided on the site.
 You'll need to do the following: